-The flexible nature of the land use designations in the North Oakville Secondary Plans allow for mixed use development in North Oakville and may not result in the provision of needed commercial/retail space.
-The revised Growth Plan places additional emphasis on the development of complete communities with a new fulsome definition that acknowledges complete community will support opportunity for people of all ages and abilities to conveniently access most of the necessities for daily living (i.e. a mix of jobs, local stores, and services).

-Policy Change (S.29.5) - Update the definition of Complete Communities in the Livable Oakville Plan to reflect the Growth Plan, 2017.
+The flexible nature of the land use designations in the North Oakville Secondary Plans allow for mixed use development in North Oakville, but does not require it, and may not result in the provision of needed commercial/retail space.
+The revised Growth Plan places additional emphasis on the development of complete communities with a new fulsome definition that acknowledges that a complete community will support opportunities for people of all ages and abilities to conveniently access most of the necessities for daily living (i.e., a mix of jobs, local stores, and services).
+Draft Amendment (S.29.5) - Update the definition of Complete Communities in the Livable Oakville Plan to reflect the Growth Plan, 2017.